 In the creation story, the children of Ranginui (the sky father) and Papatūānuku (the earth mother) wished to separate their parents so that light could come into the world.
 The only brother who did not agree to this was Tāwhirimātea, the god of wind and storms.
 When Ranginui and Papatūānuku were separated, he ascended to the sky to be with his father.
 Together they plotted revenge against the other brothers.
-At this time Tāwhirimātea began to produce his numerous offspring.
+Tāwhirimātea began to produce numerous offspring.

 The four winds

 Tāwhirimātea sent away his wind children: one to the north (tūāraki), one to the south (tonga), one to the east (marangai) and one to the west (hauāuru).
 The direction in which each child was sent became the name of the wind from that direction.

 Tāwhirimātea then sent forth a variety of clouds, including Aonui (dense clouds), Aopōuri (dark clouds), Aowhētuma (fiery clouds), Aowhēkere (clouds which precede strong winds), Aokanapanapa (clouds reflecting glowing red light), Aopakakina (clouds coming from all quarters and wildly bursting), Aopakarea (thunderstorm clouds), and Aotakawe (clouds hurriedly flying).